Hsu-Che-Wei/GeneSys/README.md

 Example toy data can be found in [toy_data](./toy_data) folder.

 ### 2. Train GeneSys
-Estimated running time for toy data is 10 mins on one NVIDIA P100 GPU.
-Should expect less training time on more advanced GPUs.
+The estimated running time for toy data is ~10 mins on one NVIDIA P100 GPU.
+Less training time is expected when trained on more advanced GPUs.
+Select the relevant section of the code below according to your input format.

 **Raw RNA counts cell-by-gene matrix** :